smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 The Smithy model not only specifies the `http::Request` decomposition and `http::Response` composition for a given service, it also determines the routing.
 The `From<OperationRegistry>` implementation, described in [Builder](#builder), yields a fully formed router based on the protocol and [http traits](https://awslabs.github.io/smithy/1.0/spec/core/http-traits.html#http-trait) specified.

-This is in contrast to `axum`, where the user decides the routing by various combinators included on the `axum::Router`.
+This is in contrast to `axum`, where the user specifies the routing by use of various combinators included on the `axum::Router`, applied to other `tower::Service`s.
 In an `axum` application one might encounter the following code:

 ```rust
 let user_routes = Router::new().route("/:id", /* service */);